fbpx

 Kwanzaa

 Kwanzaa is a more recent holiday.
-Maulana Karenga, professor and chair of Black Studies at California State University, was the first to create this holiday and observe it in 1966.
+Maulana Karenga, professor and chair of Black Studies at California State University, was the first to create and observe this holiday in 1966.

-This holiday honors African-American culture and its purpose is to bring the African American community together.
+Derived from ancient African harvest festivals, the holiday honors African-American culture and aims to bring the African-American community together.

-Kwanzaa has seven principles and symbols to follow.
-To some people, Kwanzaa is an alternative to Christmas, but it does not have to be a religious holiday.
+Kwanzaa has seven principles and symbols to follow, and some African Americans dress in traditional costumes during the festivities.
+To some people, Kwanzaa is an alternative to Christmas, but it does not have to be a spiritual holiday.
 Anyone of any faith can appreciate this cultural celebration.

 “Las Posadas” translates to English as “The Inns,” which references the inn from the Nativity in the Christian faith.

-It is a nine-day celebration starting on December 16 and ending on December 24th.
-The nine days are thought to represent the nine months of Mary’s pregnancy and the traditions associated with these days are meant to represent the hardships faced by Mary and Joseph while seeking shelter on their journey from Nazareth to Bethlehem.
+It is a nine-day celebration starting on December 16th and ending on December 24th.
+The nine days are thought to represent the nine months of Mary’s pregnancy, and the traditions associated with these days are meant to represent the hardships faced by Mary and Joseph while seeking shelter on their journey from Nazareth to Bethlehem.

 St. Lucia Day

-St. Lucia Day, also known as Lussinatta, the Lussi Night, or Feast of Saint Lucy, is primarily celebrated in Sweden, Denmark, and Finland but also in some parts of Italy, Croatia, Hungary, and nearby areas.
+St. Lucia Day, also known as the terms Lussinatta, the Lussi Night, or Feast of Saint Lucy, is primarily celebrated in Sweden, Denmark, Finland, and some parts of Italy, Croatia, Hungary, and nearby areas.

-It falls on December 13th every year, and honors its namesake, St. Lucia (or St. Lucy, Lucia of Syracuse, or Sankta Lucia).
+It falls on December 13th yearly and honors its namesake, St. Lucia (or St. Lucy, Lucia of Syracuse, or Sankta Lucia).

-In Scandinavia, St. Lucia Day marks the beginning of the Christmas season and is another festival of lights and feast day.
+In Scandinavia, St. Lucia Day marks the beginning of Christmas and is another festival of lights and feast day.
 St. Lucia was a Christian girl who was martyred for her religion.

-Nowadays, young girls dress in white and wear a candle-lit wreath on their head on St. Lucia day.
+Nowadays, young girls dress in white and wear a candle-lit wreath on their heads on St. Lucia Day.
 In many households, the person depicting St. Lucia will serve food.

 St. Nicholas Day

-St. Nicholas Day, or feast day of Saint Nicholas, is a winter holiday mostly observed on December 5th or 6th, or on the 19th in Eastern Christian countries.
+St. Nicholas Day, or the feast day of Saint Nicholas, is a winter holiday mostly observed on December 5th or 6th, or the 19th, in Eastern Christian countries.

-St. Nicholas was a Christian noted for generosity.
+St. Nicholas was a Christian noted for generosity who inspired the legend of Santa Claus and Father Christmas.
 He sold off his possessions to give to those who were ill, in need, or otherwise suffering.
 As such, this holiday is generally honored by giving to others.

-That said, it is recognized in other locations as well—many countries around the world have a custom or observance to honor St. Nicholas.
-The details vary, but often take the form of giving small gifts and food items.
+That said, it is also recognized in other locations—many countries worldwide have a custom or observance to honor St. Nicholas.
+The details vary but often take the form of giving small gifts and food items.

 The Twelve Days of Christmas

 The Twelve Days of Christmas begin on Christmas Day and end on January 6th (which is Three Kings Day—see description below in January holidays).
-This timeframe marks the time between the birth of Christ (Christmas Day) and the coming of the Magi (or called Three Wise Men or Three Kings), which occurred 12 days later.
+This time frame marks the time between the birth of Christ (Christmas Day) and the coming of the Magi (called Three Wise Men or Three Kings), which occurred 12 days later.

 Winter Solstice